Murray S. Blum

 Murray Sheldon Blum (19 July 1929 - 22 March 2015) was an American entomologist and a researcher in the field of chemical ecology.

-Born in 1929 in Philadelphia, Pennsylvania, Blum grew up in that city and in Chicago.
+Born in 1929 to a Jewish family in Philadelphia, Pennsylvania, Blum grew up in that city and in Chicago.
 He earned a BSc in Biology and his Ph.D. in entomology from the University of Illinois in 1955.
 After serving in the U.S. Army during the Korean War, he joined the faculty of Louisiana State University in 1957.
 In the 1960s he moved to the University of Georgia, where he spent three decades as a research professor before his retirement.
 The Entomological Society of America named him as outstanding scientist of the year in 1978, and in 1989 he received the International Society of Chemical Ecology Medal for outstanding scientific contributions.